jasonmcaffee/versus/tests/jmeter-results/db-operations/result.md

 # Perf Results
-This performance test sees how many requests standard go and node apps (no external frameworks or libs) can receive and return json via a POST endpoint.
+This performance tests sees how fast apps can:
+- accept json post
+- insert json post into the db
+- read the inserted record from the db
+- delete the record from the db
+- return json object representing the read record from the db

 Each app was started, then given a few test runs before the results were recorded.